-Students progress by demonstrating mastery rather than by age, receiving extra support when they struggle and new challenges when they've ready to move on.
+Students advance by demonstrating mastery of clearly articulated learning objectives, rather than by age, receiving extra support when they struggle and new challenges when they're ready to move on.

 Evidence observed at the school:

+Questions:

-Questions: What design ideas does this spark for your school?
+What design ideas

+does this spark for

+your school?

-Students have flexibility in when and where they learn, including places outside of school (at home, out in community, at local businesses, etc.) and times beyond the typical school day and year.
+Students have flexibility in when and where they learn within the school, as well as places outside of school (at home, out in community, at local businesses, etc.) and times beyond the typical school day and year.